The Early Years

 Also in 2003, tragedy struck the island in the roaring fury called Hurricane Fabian, Bermuda's worst hurricane in 40 years.
 For some 12 hours, Fabian pummeled the island with 190 to 225kmph (120-140 mph) winds.
 This caused small tornadoes to spawn and unleashed a towering surge of ocean that drenched almost all of Bermuda in saltwater, uprooting trees.

-In the 21st century, Bermuda faces many problems, including what many see as a declining quality of life.
+In the 21st century, Bermuda faces many problems.
 There are environmental concerns -- notably overfishing and damage to precious reefs.
 Traffic jams are now common despite the ban against visitors renting automobiles.
 Affordable housing becomes scarcer year by year.
 As more cruise lines launch megaliners, Bermuda is also concerned that its tight harbors will not be able to accommodate the traffic.
 Nonetheless, the more unfortunate islands to the south still envy Bermuda's standard of living.

+But much good also has happened in Bermuda.
 A number of insurance companies relocated to Bermuda following the September 11, 2001 terrorist attacks in New York and Washington, D.C., and again after Hurricane Katrina in Louisiana in August 2005.
-In spite of the falloff of real estate in the United States, the average cost of a house in Bermuda in 2008 was slightly less than 1 million U.S. dollars.
+Today, a large number of multinational companies in the insurance and other industries, use Bermuda as a home base.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.